ori0nis/personas-fullstack-spring-angular/README.md

 Listado de Personas is a very simple web app that manages users that are allocated in an SQL database, and serves them using Springboot, JPA and Angular.

-In this particular project, I focused on keeping things small and simple to prioritize getting used to creating a solid Angular structure.
-I also wanted to fully understand how the flow between routes, components and HTTP requests works.
+In this project, I kept the scope small and simple to prioritize building a clean Angular structure.
+My primary focus was to deeply understand the interaction between Angular components, routing, and HTTP requests, and to ensure a seamless flow of data between the frontend and backend.
+This approach allowed me to solidify my knowledge of Angular's core concepts and best practices.

 Join me as I continue to increase my Angular experience with more projects!